nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 The maintainer MUST add the removed presentations to the tombstone set.
 If the request was valid (regardless whether there were any presentations), the maintainer MUST respond with a `201 No Content` response.

-Presentations that have expired SHOULD be removed from the tombstone set by the maintainer, to keep it as small as possible.
+To keep the tombstone set small, the maintainer SHOULD remove:
+- Entries that reference a presentation that has expired
+- Entries that reference a presentation that has been replaced by a newer presentation of the same credential subject.

 ## 4. Presentation processing

 To process a presentation, the following validation steps MUST be performed:

-- ``jti`` (JWT ID) of the presentation MUST be a non-empty JSON string.
+- ``jti`` (JWT ID) of the presentation MUST be a non-empty string.
 - ``nbf`` (not before) of the presentation MUST have passed.
 - ``exp`` (expiration) of the presentation MUST NOT have passed.
 - ``exp`` MUST be after ``nbf``.